jonharlem/nearmeow/api_notes.md

 - @type is the schema.org type
 - a working URL can be built from the `kg` context + the `@id`: http://g.co/kg/m/03zyss
 	- this link opens a google search with a knowledge graph-based side bar
-	- bottom of the side bar sometimes has a "People also search for" section
+	- bottom of the side bar sometimes ( or always? ) has a "People also search for" div with a stable `class="_c4 _Dnh"`
+	- this div has five child divs
+	- these children have title text, thumbnail image and a query link
+		- the 72px x 72px image is raw Base64 image data

 ###other links:
 - [JSON-LD Processor and API implementation in JavaScript](https://github.com/digitalbazaar/jsonld.js)